faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 ### Customer device deployment issues

-Sometimes our app only crashes when deploying on a customer device gives problems.
+Sometimes our app only crashes when deployed onto a customer device.

 If we cable up our laptop to the customer's device, we're probably doing a Debug\index{deployment!debug} release deployment.
 This means push notification tokens will be the development tokens not the production tokens.
 It also may mean that resource access grants (to Camera for example) are no longer valid as they may have been approved via a TestFlight\index{trademark!TestFlight} or App Store version of the app previously (production version).